 After receiving a reversionary pension, the pension may be tax-free or taxed at a concessional rate of 15%, depending on the age of nominated person and the age of the deceased Member.
 According to the ATO, to work out how your reversionary pension may be taxed you need to know how much of the money in your death benefit income stream is a tax-free component or taxable component.
 Please click here for more information on the ATO guidance.

 There is a 12-month delay before the receipt of a reversionary pension affects the receiving beneficiary’s own transfer balance account report.
 This gives the beneficiary more time to get their own financial affairs in order.
-This is very helpful particularly if the nominated beneficiary has a pre-existing pension and the sum of the two exceeds the $1.6 million transfer balance cap set by the government.
+This is very helpful particularly if the nominated beneficiary has a pre-existing pension and the sum of the two exceeds the $1.7 million (or $1.9 million from 1 July 2023) transfer balance cap set by the government.
 During this 12-month delay the income stream from the reversionary pension will continue.
 In contrast, for a pension that is not reversionary, the credit arises immediately once the decision is made to pay the death benefit as a pension.

 A reversionary pension can have the following drawbacks: